Spiral bevel gear: Hypoid gears

 A hypoid is a type of spiral bevel gear whose axis does not intersect with the axis of the meshing gear.
 The shape of a hypoid gear is a revolved hyperboloid (that is, the pitch surface of the hypoid gear is a hyperbolic surface), whereas the shape of a spiral bevel gear is normally conical.
 The hypoid gear places the pinion off-axis to the crown wheel (ring gear) which allows the pinion to be larger in diameter and have more contact area.
 In hypoid gear design, the pinion and gear are practically always of opposite hand, and the spiral angle of the pinion is usually larger than that of the gear.
 The hypoid pinion is then larger in diameter than an equivalent bevel pinion.

 A hypoid gear incorporates some sliding and can be considered halfway between a straight-cut gear and a worm gear.
 Special gear oils are required for hypoid gears because the sliding action requires effective lubrication under extreme pressure between the teeth.

 Hypoid gearings are used in power transmission products that are more efficient than conventional worm gearing.
 They are considerably stronger in that any load is conveyed through multiple teeth simultaneously.
 By contrast, bevel gears are loaded through one tooth at a time.
 The multiple contacts of hypoid gearing, with proper lubrication, can be nearly silent, as well.

+Hypoid gearboxes

+Hypoid gearboxes are gearboxes having axes that are non-intersecting and not parallel.
+The hypoid gearboxes are a subcategory of spiral bevel gearbox with the axes of gears at an offset from one another.
+In comparison to the conical geometry of a spiral bevel gear, the basic geometry of hypoid gear is hyperbolic.
+The spiral angle of the pinion is larger than the spiral angle of the gear in a hypoid gearbox, so the pinion diameter can be larger than that of a bevel gear pinion.
+This helps in attaining an enhanced contact surface and a better tooth strength which allows for higher gear ratios and scope of higher torque transmission.
+Bearings can also be used on both sides of gears for extra rigidity as the offset between the axes allows the scope for extra support.